okjuan/virtual.book/essays/_posts/2023-04-10-come-up-with-ideas-2.md

 layout: post
 title: how to come up with ideas (2)
 permalink: /come-up-with-ideas-2
-tags: creativity memory psychology
+tags: essays creativity memory psychology
-category: essays

 ---

 I find it surprisingly easy to whistle a new tune.